 Gasoline-powered engines come in varying sizes.
 In push mowers, power is usually relative to engine size.
 For the mower to have enough power to avoid bogging down in thick patches of grass, it needs an appropriately sized engine.

 Most basic gas-powered mowers do well with a roughly 140cc engine, though self-propelled models benefit from more power (150cc and up).
 The larger the mower, the more fuel it will use, and more fuel means greater emissions.

 Electric mowers have motors instead of engines.
 Look for a battery model that runs off a 36V or greater system or a corded model with an 11-amp rating or greater.

-When choosing a push mower, consider the mower’s cutting width.
+When choosing a push mower, consider the mower’s cutting deck—the part of the mower that houses the blades.
 Smaller mowers, such as those with 16-inch decks, may fit through small garden gates and flower beds, but they’ll require more passes to mow a yard.
 Larger mowers, such as those with 21-inch decks, can make short work of a larger yard.

-Push mowers, like all mowers, have adjustable heights.
+Push mowers, like all mowers, have adjustable cutting heights.
 Users can adjust the mower deck height to the desired grass height with the levers attached to the wheels.
-Shorter grass requires less-frequent mowing, but the sun’s intense heat during the summer can burn a lawn cut too short.
+Shorter grass requires less frequent mowing, but the sun’s intense heat during the summer can burn a lawn cut too short.

 Since many electric and battery-powered options start very easily, manufacturers include removable safety keys that act like kill switches when removed.
 These keys prevent a small child from accidentally starting the mower.

-Even with all this background in how to find the best push mower, some questions may still remain.
-The following section is a collection of answers to the most frequently asked questions about push mowers.
+Even with all this background on how to find the best push mower, some questions may remain.
+Here are answers to the most frequently asked questions about push mowers.